 With some of the coldest weather of the year, February demands physical activity and several layers to stay warm.
-Seasonal events often celebrate one of two things: winter weather, best seen in Sapporo's wildly popular Snow Festival; or boundless vigor, as with the Saidaiji Naked Man Festival .
+Seasonal events often celebrate one of two things: winter weather, best seen in Sapporo's wildly popular Snow Festival; or boundless vigor, as with the Saidaiji Hadaka Matsuri (Naked Man Festival) .
 Winter sports present a popular way to pass a snowbound weekend, and piste conditions remain exceptionally good for most of the month in Japan's top snow sports areas.

 A surprising amount of Japan's national identity rests on the idea of four distinct seasons.
 Spring, summer, autumn and winter all behave themselves and stick to the script, so the story goes.
 And yet the traditional Japanese calendar, curiously enough, has spring beginning on February 5.
 Don't be fooled, though—Japan is still very chilly (and also quite snowy) in some places, and you'll want to dress appropriately.

 The undisputed top dog of winter-themed events in Japan, Sapporo's Snow Festival draws over a million visitors each year.
 A vast array of ice and snow sculptures at multiple venues provide the main attraction, but it doesn't end there.
 Food and drink on offer at countless kiosks keep moods buoyant as temperatures drop.
 Similar festivals with fewer crowds are the Akita Kamakura Festival , Niigata's Tokamachi Snow Festival and Aomori's Hirosaki Castle Snow Lantern Festival .